smartdevicelink/sdl_evolution/proposals/NNNN-Function-to-control-the-priority-of-audio-and-video-when-switching-between-apps.md

 ## Introduction

 The aim of this proposal is to add a function to SDL Core.
-It allows OEMs to customize the status transition of audio and video when apps are switched.
-OEMs can control the status transition of apps when those are switched by customized app status transition rule that is in additional configuration file.
+The function allows OEMs to customize the status transition of audio and video when apps are switched.
+OEMs can control the status transition of apps when those are switched using a customized app status transition rule that is in an additional configuration file.

 ## Motivation